percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 EKT tag and the rest of the SRTP packet.
 SRTP tags can only be cut-and-pasted within the stream of packets sent by a given RTP endpoint; an attacker cannot "cross the streams" and use an EKT tag from one SSRC to reset the key for another SSRC.
+The epoch field in the FullEKTField also prevents an attacker from rolling back to a previous key.

 An attacker who tampers with the bits in FullEKTField can prevent the intended receiver of that packet from being able to decrypt it.
 This